kaBeech/serious-shanns/README.md

 ## Differences from Comic Mono
 1. I edited the 'a' to make it look less like an 'o'
 2. Currently there is no bold version.
 I will make a bold version of some sort but I have not yet done so
-Note: you can ignore the extra files in this repo - they just build the original Comic Mono font.
-I haven't decided yet if I'm going to modify or remove them
+Note: you can ignore the generate.py file - it generates the original Comic Mono font.
+I haven't decided yet if I'm going to modify or remove it

 ## License
 Serious Sans is licensed under the [MIT License](LICENSE).